 When you’re deciding whether to open a savings account with Chase or Capital One, you should look at the rates and perks each offers and whether they’ll meet your financial needs.
 Both Chase and Capital One are two large banks that offer you widespread access to your money.
 They additionally offer extensive ATM accessibility and convenient mobile apps, but the prices at which their primary products are provided aren’t entirely the same.
 Below, we take a closer look at the accounts, rates and fees each of the banks offer and how they differ.

 Who Should Bank With Chase?

 In addition to the location finder, Chase also offers a convenient way to keep up with your accounts.
 It provides a user-friendly mobile app that allows you to easily access your money.
 If you’d rather view your accounts without using the mobile app, an ATM or a branch, you can also access your finances through Chase’s online banking system.
 Perhaps one of the most advantageous parts about signing up with Chase is that the bank offer sign-up bonuses for new users.
-Though the offer details vary per month, the sign-up bonus is typically around $200.
+These offer details vary per month.

 One of the downsides about Chase is that it generally offers low-earning interest rates and requires monthly maintenance fees.
 So if minimal monthly fees and high interest rates are priorities to you, you should keep that in mind before choosing Chase.